-2.1 The Council provides support to a range of voluntary organisations in Epsom and Ewell.
-This support has been provided to help maintain and improve the quality of life for the borough's residents.

-- 2.2 The financial support the Council has previously provided to the voluntary and community organisations is set out in Appendix 1.
+- 2.1 The Council provides support to a range of voluntary organisations in Epsom and Ewell.
+This support has been provided to help maintain and improve the quality of life for the borough's residents. - 2.2 The financial support the Council has previously provided to the voluntary and community organisations is set out in Appendix 1.
 These organisations provide support to some of the most vulnerable residents in the borough.
-They are also often the catalyst for mobilising community action and attracting, training, and deploying volunteers. - 2.3 Over the course of the Covid-19 pandemic, the support the voluntary sector offered the borough's residents was invaluable.
-This support was offered directly to residents, and to the Council's Community Hub; the service set up to make provisions for those who were most vulnerable and shielding from Covid. - 2.4 Despite the end of restrictions imposed by central government, the voluntary sector has continued to meet the needs of vulnerable resident's post-pandemic.
-Although the full impact of the pandemic is yet to be known, the committee is asked if it wishes to continue its support of this sector at the same level, and in line with previous years. - 2.5 It is recognised that we find ourselves in unprecedented times and the cost-of-living crisis that will impact on many of the borough's residents; especially for those who are already experiencing significant hardship.
-Ceasing to deliver the financial support to the voluntary organisations, especially during this cost-of-living crisis, could result in vulnerable residents being placed at a further disadvantage and unable to access the support and advice they need.
-However, it should also be recognised that while some of the voluntary sector groups depend on the support of the Council to ensure their ability to support residents, others do benefit from significant levels of alternative funding.
-For example, Age Concern Epsom & Ewell has been the beneficiary of significant funding from bequests in recent years. - 2.6 The Council will continue to network and build partnerships with the voluntary organisations and take a coordinated approach with regards to joint funding applications. - 2.7 The Council currently supports the following organisations: - 2.7.1 Age Concern Epsom & Ewell (ACEE) - 2.7.2 Citizens Advice Bureau Epsom and Ewell (CAB) - 2.7.3 Central Surrey Voluntary Action (CSVA) - 2.7.4 RELATE Mid Surrey - 2.7.5 The Sunnybank Trust
+They are also often the catalyst for mobilising community action and attracting, training, and deploying volunteers.

+- 2.3 Over the course of the Covid-19 pandemic, the support the voluntary sector offered the borough's residents was invaluable.
+Despite the end of restrictions imposed by central government, the voluntary sector has continued to meet the needs of vulnerable resident's post-pandemic. - 2.4 It is recognised that we find ourselves in unprecedented times and that the cost-of-living crisis is impacting on many of the borough's residents; especially for those who are already experiencing significant hardship. - 2.5 Ceasing to deliver the financial support to the voluntary organisations, especially during this cost-of-living crisis, could result in vulnerable residents being placed at a further disadvantage and unable to access the support and advice they need. - 2.6 It should also be recognised that while some of the voluntary sector groups depend on the support of the Council to ensure their ability to support residents, others do benefit from significant levels of alternative funding.
+For example, Age Concern Epsom & Ewell has been the beneficiary of significant funding from bequests in recent years. - 2.7 The Council will continue to network and build partnerships with the voluntary organisations and take a coordinated approach with regards to joint funding applications. - 2.8 The Council currently supports the following organisations: - 2.7.1 Age Concern Epsom & Ewell (ACEE) - 2.7.2 Citizens Advice Bureau Epsom and Ewell (CAB) - 2.7.3 Central Surrey Voluntary Action (CSVA) - 2.7.4 RELATE Mid Surrey - 2.7.5 The Sunnybank Trust